Note: We are currently preparing for ABMUS2020 and more information will follow shortly

 All papers must be submitted through the workshop's EasyChair page:

-- 15 April 2018: deadline for extended abstract submissions
+- 4 March 2019: extended deadline for abstract submissions

 - Following the workshop, invitation for full papers